Real-space density profile reconstruction of stacked voids

 It is clear that good reconstruction requires void stacks with a large number of voids (to converge to an isotropic stack) and galaxies (to lower Poisson noise).
 We will present a few first examples of real-space void profile reconstructions where these conditions hold at least approximately.

 At first glance, considering the need of many voids and galaxies in the stack, we might think that stacked voids including a large range of radii for the voids sizes would give better results.
-This is not the case: if the range of radii for voids in the stack is too large compared to the size of the smallest voids in the stack (for example a stacking of 5-25 $\mathrm{h^{-1}Mpc}$), the wall of the stack is very thick, and the density profile noisy, since we are stacking voids of very different sizes and with a small common volume.
+This is not the case: if the range of radii for voids in the stack is too large compared to the size of the smallest voids in the stack (for example a stacking of 5-25 $\mathrm{h^{-1}Mpc}$), the wall of the stack is very thick, and the density profile noisy, since we are stacking voids with very different wall sizes and with a small common volume.